charliebone/shopifyr/README.md

 # create a new Collect linking the new product with the desired collection
 newCollect <- shop$createCollect(list(product_id=newProduct$id, collection_id=books$id))
 ```

+In addition to manipulating products and collections, the Shopify API provides a multitude of other functionality.
 Here is an example of how to search for customers named Bob from the United States:

 ```R
 bobs <- shop$searchCustomers("Bob country:United States")